KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 Legacy OpenGL is an easy no for our purposes, because it doesn't make use of any modern hardware.
 The question between "modern" and bindless OpenGL is more difficult.
 Bindless makes things easier and more efficient, but "modern" supports a wider range of hardware.
-Since the goal is support WebGL, non-bindless makes a lot of sense.
-Also, arguably, we would just pick Vulkan if we need the state of the art.
+Since our goal is to support WebGL, non-bindless makes a lot of sense.
+Also, arguably, we would just pick Vulkan if we need state-of-the-art efficiency.

 OpenGL 4.3 Core seems to be the best bet for us.
 It has a great overlap with GLes3, which is used as base for WebGL2, has compute shaders and debug callbacks.
-Historically, GLes3.0 was created from a subset of OpenGL 3.3, but OpenGL 4.3 includes functionality to increase the compatibility between the other two.
+Historically, GLes3.0 was created from a subset of OpenGL 3.3, but OpenGL 4.3 includes functionality to increase the compatibility between them.
+It might be a bummer to be unable to support macOS, but frankly speaking, I don't care about this developer-unfriendly platform.

 ## Creating the context
 Before we can do any fancy OpenGL calls, we need to create an OpenGL context.